boodah-consulting/n-vyro-governance/docs/adr/0013-messaging-topics.md

 This device sends out both notifications and alerts.
 Both of these are generated based on user-generated input.

 A device can have several triggers, so we need to consider this for our address pattern.
-These will look something like this: `alerts/shelf-1/humidity`.
+These will look like something like this: `alerts/shelf-1/humidity`.

 If we set temperature, humidity and moisture triggers for "Shelf 1", NVyroHub sends the appropriate alerts.
 Then it will send messages to the following topics: `alerts/shelf-1/temperature`, `alerts/shelf-1/humidity`, and